Mountchicken/Efficient-Deep-Learning/Code_Efficiently.md

   * `Step3`, search `Format on save` in settings and choose it.
   ![img](images/img4.JPG)

-# 3. Use a pre-commit hook to check your code.
+# 3. Use a pre-commit hook to check your code
 - <center><img src='images/img5.JPG' width=300>
 - pre-commit hooks are a mechanism of the version control system git.
 They let you execute code right before the commit.
 Git hook scripts are useful for identifying simple issues before submission to code review.
 The hooks can automatically point out issues in code such as missing semicolons, trailing whitespace, and debug statements.
 - Install Guide